jesuserro/CatholicBible/README.md

-# Catholic Bible in Markdown: The True and Loyal Perspective on Christ's Divinity
+# Catholic Bible in Markdown

 ## Overview